Skip to content

 How to select a safe toddler blanket (Answer first)

-Choose a single, lightweight blanket that fits the mattress without excess overhang.
+While traditional blankets are not recommended, if you choose to use one, select a single, lightweight blanket that fits the mattress without excess overhang.
 Breathable weaves like cotton percale or light-knit cotton keep toddlers warm without overheating.

 Skip tassels, large pom-poms, or buttons that can loosen.
 In colder months, layer snug-fitting cotton pajamas or footies rather than stacking bulky covers.
 For fiber clarity and cooling, compare fabrics in Sleep Foundation’s sheet material guide.
 If you prefer organic options, see Parachute’s primer on what “organic” really means in bedding.